 Financial need is one of the main issues facing many upcoming athletes.
 WCDF helps athletes raise money for their expenses providing back-end support, but does not raise money directly for specific or individual athletes.
 All funds to go to WCDF, which will then determine grant recipients.
 World Cup Dreams Foundation (WCDF) exists to support, protect and inspire athletes.
+We do not want to see a lack of funding stand in the way of athletes reaching their full potential.

 Apply here to be eligible to use the WCDF for fundraising: Athlete Grant Application

-Option 2: Use RallyMe + World Cup Dreams Foundation (WCDF)
+3: Use RallyMe + World Cup Dreams Foundation (WCDF)

 A Google doc will be created where you can see what donations we have received and will be updated as donations come through.